kdashivantha/myWebShop/README.md

 https://chsakell.com/2015/01/17/web-api-powerful-custom-model-validation-with-fluentvalidation/

-in WebApi - DTO classes add, and Static methods for automapping "toEntity()" n "toDto()"
+in WebApi - DTO classes add, and Static methods for automapping "toEntity()" n "toDto()", and enable Fluent Validation on them